Bobby Murray (musician): Life and career

 Murray performed with James' Roots Band on other television programs such as The Tonight Show, Austin City Limits and Late Night with David Letterman.
 Murray also played at the 1992 Summer Olympics in Barcelona, Spain, the WOMAD Festival and the inaugural celebration for President Bill Clinton.

 Murray's debut album, The Blues is Now (1996), featured Frankie Lee and Freddie Hughes on vocals.
 The Allmusic journalist, Thom Owens, commented about Murray's work on the recording, "he's a fine guitarist, as he proves here, turning out jazzy, classy solos that separate him from the rest of the crowd."
 In 1999, the follow-up album, Waiting for Mr. Goodfingers..., was issued by No Cover Productions.
 A live album, Live & Lowdown! was released in May 2006.

-In May 2010, the Bobby Murray Band played at the Scarab Club in Detroit, Michigan.

-In 2011 Murray received a Lifetime Achievement Award from the Detroit Blues Society.
+In 2011, Murray received a Lifetime Achievement Award from the Detroit Blues Society.
 Murray also received Detroit Music Awards in the Outstanding Instrumentalist (Blues) and Outstanding Blues Performer/Group categories.

-Murray's latest album is Love Letters From Detroit (2021).
+Murray's latest album is Love Letters From Detroit (2021) and the title track, "Love Letter", is a song written by Murray and his wife about Etta James and him playing with her.